A Drawing tutorial that covers essential information on how to draw the human figure.

 It should always appear to be grounded in a 3D space.
 One approach to help you do this is to start with a basic shape with 2 point perspective, and try to fit the figure within it!

-The Figure Pose generator will not only prompt you with a variety of poses to draw, but it’ll suggest coordinates and placement of your figure within a 2 point perspective setup.
+The Life Pose generator will not only prompt you with a variety of poses to draw, but it’ll suggest coordinates and placement of your figure within a 2 point perspective setup.
 Expect to practice a large variety of poses from lots of different angles.

 When using this approach for your figure drawings, it really helps to draw a vertical red line in centre of your base shape, this is like a compass point.
 To find this line, simply draw diagonals from each corner of the top and bottom plane, where they cross is where the end points for your red line goes.
 Simply connect the points.